Skip to main content

 • (as applicable) a copy of any email correspondence with you related to the investigation, your written response, a summary of the statements provided by you during a meeting and/or any documentation provided by you as part of the investigation, and

-• the categorization of the departure as Level I or Level II
+• the categorization of the departure as Level I or Level 2

-When instructor decides that the finding warrants a remedy or sanction within the scope of those available to the them and the case is not being referred to the AI Lead, the instructor must also include the following information in the finding form
+When the decision-maker decides that the finding warrants a remedy or sanction within the scope of those available to them and the case is not being referred to the AI Lead, the decision-maker must also include the following information in the finding form:

 • the remedy(ies) or sanction(s);

-• your right to appeal the finding and/or the remedy(ies) or sanction(s) to the AI Lead;
+• your right to appeal the finding and/or the remedy(ies) or sanction(s) to the Academic Integrity Panel or, in some cases, the Academic Appeals Committee;

-• the deadline for appealing to the AI Lead;
+• the deadline for appealing to the Academic Integrity Panel or Academic Appeals Committee;

-• the Smith School of Business resources available for consultation (i.e. this website) and the information on the website of the Office of the University Ombudsperson about student rights and responsibilities and University policies and procedures; and
+• the information on the website of the Office of the University Ombudsperson about student rights and responsibilities and University policies and procedures; and

 The finding form will be emailed to you at your Queen's email address.